Cyber Risk – Security Breach Notification Statutes

 • General Professional Information

-Yes: if over 1,000 residents, notify national consumer reporting agencies Investigation and reasonable likelihood of misuse of PI Most expedient time possible and without unreasonable delay Statute silent AG may bring action in law or equity to address violations of statute
+Yes: if over 500 Colorado residents, notify AG within 30 days and if over 1,000 residents, notify all national consumer reporting agencies Investigation and reasonable likelihood of misuse of PI Most expedient time possible and without unreasonable delay within 30 days of determination of breach Statute silent AG may bring action in law or equity to address violations of statute

 Connecticut